-Director – Len Wiseman, Screenplay – Mark Bomback & Kurt Wimmer, Screen Story – Dan O’Bannon, Jon Povill, Ronald Shusett & Kurt Wimmer, Based on the Short Story We Can Remember It For You Wholesale by Philip K. Dick, Producers – Toby Jaffe & Neil H. Moritz, Photography – Paul Cameron, Music – Harry Gregson-Williams, Visual Effects Supervisor – Peter Chiang & Adrian De Wet, Visual Effects – Baseblack, Buf, Double Negative (Supervisor – Nathan McGuinness), Lipsync Post (Supervisor – Sean H. Farrow), MPC (Supervisor – Charles Henley) & Prime Focus, Special Effects Supervisors – Laird McMurray & Clay Pinney, Makeup Effects – Legacy Effects, Production Design – Patrick Tatopoulos.
-Production Company – Original Film
+Director – Len Wiseman, Screenplay – Mark Bomback & Kurt Wimmer, Screen Story – Dan O’Bannon, Jon Povill, Ronald Shusett & Kurt Wimmer, Based on the Short Story We Can Remember It For You Wholesale by Philip K. Dick, Producers – Toby Jaffe & Neal H. Moritz, Photography – Paul Cameron, Music – Harry Gregson-Williams, Visual Effects Supervisor – Peter Chiang & Adrian De Wet, Visual Effects – Baseblack, Buf, Double Negative (Supervisor – Nathan McGuinness), Lipsync Post (Supervisor – Sean H. Farrow), MPC (Supervisor – Charles Henley) & Prime Focus, Special Effects Supervisors – Laird McMurray & Clay Pinney, Makeup Effects – Legacy Effects, Production Design – Patrick Tatopoulos.
+Production Company – Original Film.

 Colin Farrell (Doug Quaid/Karl Hauser), Kate Beckinsale (Lori Quaid), Jessica Biel (Melina), Bryan Cranston (Councillor Cohaagen), Bokeem Woodbine (Harry), Bill Nighy (Mathias), John Cho (McClane), Dylan Scott Smith (Hammond)